animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 ---
-title: ".NET Apps: DIs with multiple implementations of the same interface"
+title: "Dependency Injection in .NET: Register Multiple Implementations of the Same Interface"
 excerpt: >-
-  "Enabling dependency injections of multiple implementations of the same interface in .NET Apps.
-2 ways to implement multiple implementations of the same interface."
+  Two practical approaches to registering and resolving multiple implementations of the same interface using .NET dependency injection.
 categories:
   - Technical
   - .NET